 The only proven remedy for muscle problems from drinking is to reduce or stop alcohol use.
 If you have minor muscle problems from a single bout of heavy drinking, your muscles may begin to improve within a few days.
-However, chronic drinking can damage the muscles to the point that it can take months to fix the damage.
+However, chronic drinking or alcoholism can damage the muscles to the point that it can take months to fix the damage.

 Need help to stop drinking alcohol?
 If you are struggling with alcohol abuse or addiction, you’re not alone, and your recovery is possible.
 Our team at The Recovery Village is here to help you every step of the way, whether you decide to pursue alcohol rehab with us or not.
 Contact us today to learn more about how we can help you on your journey to a healthier you.

 Vella LD, Cameron-Smith D. “Alcohol, Athletic Performance and Recovery.”
 Nutrients, published in August 2010.
 Accessed April 29, 2019.